infobloxopen/protoc-gen-gorm/README.md

 - For other methods `return &MethodResponse{}, nil` stub is generated.

 For CRUD methods to be generated correctly you need to follow specific conventions:
-- Ormable Type should be wrapped in Request/Response messages under `payload`, `result` or `results` fields according to the method type.
-- Read and Delete methods should have an `id` field in Request message.
+- Request messages for Create and Update methods should have an Ormable Type in a field named `payload`, for Read and Delete methods an `id` field is required.
+Nothing is required in the List request.
+- Response messages for Create, Read, and Update require an Ormable Type in a field named `result` and for List a repeated Ormable Type named `results`.
-- For the Delete method pass `(gorm.method).object_type` option to indicate which Ormable Type it's related to.
+- Delete methods require the `(gorm.method).object_type` option to indicate which Ormable Type it should delete, and has no response type requirements.

 If conventions are not met stubs are generated for CRUD methods.
 As seen in the [feature_demo/demo_service](example/feature_demo/demo_service.proto) example.

+To leverage DB specific features, specify the DB engine during generation using the `--gorm_out="engine={postgres,...}:{path}"`.
+Currently only Postgres has special type support, any other choice will behave as default.

 ### Examples